Difference between Rent And Mortgage : Key Distinctions Unveiled

 Mortgage

 A mortgage, on the other hand, is a loan taken out to finance the purchase of a property.
-The borrower agrees to repay the loan amount plus interest over a specified period of time, which is typically 15 to 30 years.
+The borrower agrees to repay the loan amount, plus interest, over a specified period of time, typically ranging from 15 to 30 years.
 Let’s delve into the advantages and disadvantages of having a mortgage:

 • Opportunity to build equity and wealth through property ownership